By Patrice Gallardo

 This makes it a very versatile product.
 Not only does it produce power for your device when you’re on the go, it also helps you get introduced to solar panels and energy.
 Think green power.
 In addition, solar-powered portable phone charger allows you to charge two devices simultaneously because we all have more than 1 USB device.

 I first tried it out of curiosity.
 For the low cost of this solar phone charger, the time was right to check this one out.
 Also, I wanted to start using renewable energy at home.
 It was a pleasant experience and lets me charge almost every electronic device I have, from cell phones to cameras, GoPros, Tablets, Xbox controllers and more.

 Ultimately, the Anker Solar charger was put to the test when I used it on my recent trekking trip to a mountain-waterfall path.
 The whole trip didn’t require any camping, so I was using the solar panel while I was hiking.
-And the port provided enough power to charge my phone, portable Wi-Fi, and camera.
+And the port provided enough power to charge my phone, portable Wi-Fi, AC output power bank, and camera.